ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 The Founding Classes

-Three founding classes are open — ten seats each.
-Reserve a seat and your child walks out a published author, with their name on the cover of the very first volumes of Voices of Tomorrow.
+Three founding classes — ten seats each.
+Reserve a seat and your child walks out a published author, with their name in the very first volumes of Voices of Tomorrow.

 Class I